judwhite/NsqSharp/README.md

 ## NsqSharp.Bus

-The classes in the `NsqSharp.Bus` namespace are meant to provide conveniences for the structure of large scale applications and ease migration from other .NET message buses.
-The classes in this namespace are not required to use NsqSharp's `Producer` and `Consumer` directly.
+The classes in the `NsqSharp.Bus` namespace provide conveniences for large scale applications:

-Two working examples are available in [Examples/NsqSharp.Bus](https://github.com/judwhite/NsqSharp/tree/master/Examples/NsqSharp.Bus), the simple [PingPong](https://github.com/judwhite/NsqSharp/tree/master/Examples/NsqSharp.Bus/PingPong) application and the multi-process [PointOfSale](https://github.com/judwhite/NsqSharp/tree/master/Examples/NsqSharp.Bus/PointOfSale) application.

-These example highlight:
+- Interoperating with dependency injection containers.
+- Separation of concerns with regards to message routing, serialization, and error handling.
+- Abstracting the details of `Producer` and `Consumer` from message sending and handling.

+The [PingPong](https://github.com/judwhite/NsqSharp/tree/master/Examples/PingPong) and [PointOfSale](https://github.com/judwhite/NsqSharp/tree/master/Examples/PointOfSale) examples highlight:

 - [StructureMap](https://github.com/structuremap/structuremap) (any dependency injection container will work)
 - [Newtonsoft.Json](https://github.com/JamesNK/Newtonsoft.Json) (any serialization method can be chosen)
 - [NLog](https://github.com/NLog/NLog) (any logger can be used)

-- Running the handler processes as either console applications or Windows Services with graceful shutdown.
+Applications initiated with `BusService.Start` can be installed as a Windows Service using `sc create`.
+When in console mode the application will gracefully shutdown when `Ctrl+C` is pressed.
+When running as a Windows Service stopping the service or rebooting/shutting down the machine will do a graceful shutdown.

 NsqSharp has no 3rd party dependencies.
 StructureMap 2/3 and Newtonsoft.Json are supported through convenience classes which use reflection for the initial wire-up.
 Other containers and serializers can be used by implementing `IObjectBuilder` and `IMessageSerializer` wrappers in your code.

-The [nsq-0.3.2-bin](https://github.com/judwhite/NsqSharp/tree/master/nsq-0.3.2-bin) folder contains Windows compiled versions of NSQ tools for convenience.
-The `nsqd` and `nsqlookupd` processes have been modified to run as either console applications or Windows Services; batch files exist to install/uninstall the services.
-[This repository](https://github.com/judwhite/nsq/tree/master/apps) contains the modified source for running as a Windows Service.
-If you'd like, you can encourage the NSQ team to support Windows Services in the official repository.

 ### NsqSharp Project Goals
 - Structurally similar to the official [go-nsq](https://github.com/bitly/go-nsq) client.